nipil/devdocs-airgap/README.md

-# devdocs-mirror
+# devdocs-airgap

-Host a mirror of [DevDocs.io](https://devdocs.io/) on a fully disconnected machine.
+Host a mirror of [DevDocs.io](https://devdocs.io/) on a machine without any internet access.

 Thanks to [freeCodeCamp](https://github.com/freeCodeCamp) for the great tool they provide.

-This is useful in corporate environment where security rules prevent ANY internet access.
+This is useful in corporate environment where security rules prevent ANY outside access.

+Building takes quite a long time, so be patient.

-# Build
+# With Docker

-Building takes ~25 minutes and the image is approximately ~20GB.

-Built with Docker :
+Image size is about 18 GB

+## First, work online

+Build a self-contained image containing everything needed :

     docker build --pull --rm -f "Dockerfile" -t devdocsairgap:latest "."

-Built without Docker :

-    # TODO

-# Build a self-containing archive for airgap-use

-Extracting an archive takes ~20 minutes and the archive is ~2.5GB.

-Extract with Docker :

-    time nice docker run --rm -it -v .:/host devdocsairgap:latest ./dda.sh archive

-Extract without Docker :

-    # TODO

-# Serve as Container
+## Move to an air-gapped Docker environment

+Export your image, move it to your air-gapped Docker environment.

-To run the webserver and serve documentation :
+Finaly, run it :

     docker run --rm -it -p 8080:8080/tcp devdocsairgap:latest

-Then point your browser to [http://localhost:8080]
+Then point your browser to http://localhost:8080

-# Explore the container image
+## Or export a non-Docker, standalone-archive

+Archive size is about 2.5 GB

+    docker run --rm -it -v.:/host -p 8080:8080/tcp devdocsairgap:latest ./dda.sh archive -h /host

+See section `Then, switch to air-gapped` and follow its instructions.

+## You can test the exported archive, using a secondary Docker image

-To explore the container image :
+To verify that the prepared archive actually works :

+    docker build --pull --rm -f "Dockerfile.test-archive" -t devdocsairgap:latest "."
-    docker run --rm -it devdocsairgap:latest bash
+    docker run --rm -it -p 8080:8080/tcp devdocsairgap:latest

-If you need priviledged access, add `--user root` before the image name.
+Then point your browser to http://localhost:8080

+# Without Docker

+This has been tested on Debian only.

+## First, work online

+First get everything needed :

+    sudo ./dda.sh apt
+    ./dda.sh src
+    ./dda.sh setup

+## Export a standalone-archive

+Then, build an self-contained `devdocs-airgap.tar.bz2` archive :

+    ./dda.sh archive

+**Only `devdocs-airgap.tar.bz2` remains useful from now on.**

+Everything else can be cleaned to reclaim space.

+## Then, switch to air-gapped

+Move this `devdocs-airgap.tar.bz2` archive to an air-gapped Debian host.

+Decompress the archive and move into it.

+Then, deploy everything in-situ :

+    sudo ./dda.sh apt
+    ./dda.sh setup

+Finaly, run it :

+    ./dda.sh serve

+Then point your browser to http://localhost:8080

+Finally, set up an autostart using your system launcher.

 # Docker image structure

     $HOME/devdocs-airgap/
-        ruby-install/
+        ruby-install/ (compiled)
         ruby-$DDA_RV.tar.gz
         ruby-$DDA_RV.tar.gz.sha256
         ruby-$RUBY_VERSION/ (temporary)